hasanchy/affiliate-products-importer-for-woocommerce/README.md

-# Amazon Affiliate Products Importer for WooCommerce
+# AmazSync - Amazon Affiliate Products Importer for WooCommerce
 Elevate your WooCommerce store by seamlessly importing Amazon affiliate products with ease using the Amazon Affiliate Products Importer for WooCommerce plugin.
 Whether you're a seasoned affiliate marketer or just starting out, this plugin offers a robust set of features designed to streamline your product import process and boost your sales potential.

 ### Key Features: